 Usually, tales of encounters involving this entity occur during waking life, happening in much the same way that reports of ghostly encounters are reported.
-The experience is usually of an eerie nature with the dog reportedly being of a monstrous size with glowing red eyes.
+The experience is usually of an eerie nature.
+The dog is usually reported as being of a monstrous size with glowing red eyes.

-Dogs most readily symbolize loyalty and black most commonly symbolizes mourning or depression.
-Dreaming about a black dog, therefore, might symbolize a disloyal friend, mourning over the betrayal, or mourning over a lost or unfaithful lover.
-One might even do well to consider it a warning that the possibility for a depressing betrayal is present.
+While dogs symbolize loyalty, black most commonly symbolizes mourning or depression.
+Therefore, dreaming about a black dog might symbolize a disloyal friend.
+Perhaps your are mourning over this betrayal, or perhaps you are mourning over a lost or unfaithful lover.
+One might even do well to consider it a warning.

 Change and transition often involve loss.
 If, for instance, one is moving to a new location in favor of pursuing a career or relationship, the loss of friends that will result from the change might be interpreted as a black dog.

-What is encouraging, as dour as dreams of death may sound, is that as much as it is relegated to a spot in the back of the mind, death is actually a natural occurrence.
-Therefore in dreams, this can indicate that the transition that one might experience will be a more natural state of change, rather than an out-of-the-blue jolt.
+What is encouraging, as dour as dreams of death may sound, is that death is actually a natural occurrence.
+Therefore, this can indicate that the transition may be a more natural state of change, rather than an out-of-the-blue jolt.

-Since dogs, like cats, have a rich mythological heritage, they are also symbols with deep roots in the collective unconscious psyche.
-When dogs appear in dreams the message they symbolically carry can have deep meaning for the dreamer.
+Since dogs, like cats, have a rich mythological heritage, they are also symbols with deep roots in the collective unconscious.
+When dogs appear in dreams, the message they symbolically carry can have deep meaning for the dreamer.

 Each of these mythological dogs is an embodiment of archetypal imprints left on the psyche through the collective unconscious.
 Unraveling the meaning of that blueprint will yield information valuable to uncovering the meaning of a dream involving dogs.